Strawberry Ice Cream Popsicle

 You need only 6 ingredients to make strawberry ice cream popsicles.

 - Full-fat yogurt – I recommend full-fat Greek yogurt.
 It makes the popsicles creamier and adds a lot of protein to the treats, which turns your ice cream into a nourishing snack.
 For dairy-free strawberry popsicles, use pure coconut yogurt or soy yogurt, or almond yogurt.
+Yes, yogurt is a keto-friendly ingredient!

 - Heavy cream or canned coconut cream if dairy-free.
+Learn how to choose keto-friendly cream.

 - Sweetener of choice – I used a sugar-free maple-flavored syrup to make sugar-free popsicles, but any liquid sweetener would work if you are not on a keto diet, such as maple syrup or honey.
 Other keto sweeteners that work here are 1/2 teaspoon of stevia drops or powdered erythritol.